Trey Mancini Player Props: Cubs vs. Marlins

 Trey Mancini At The Plate

-- Mancini has a double, three home runs and four walks while hitting .241.
+- Mancini is hitting .241 with a double, three home runs and four walks.

-- Looking at the 21 games he has played this season, he's hit a home run in three of them (14.3%), and in 3.4% of his trips to the dish.
+- Looking at the 22 games he has played this season, he's went deep in three of them (13.6%), and in 3.3% of his trips to the plate.

-- Mancini has driven home a run in seven games this year (33.3%), including more than one RBI in 19.0% of his games and producing three or more of his team's runs on three occasions..
+- In 31.8% of his games this year, Mancini has tallied at least one RBI.
+In four of those games (18.2%) he recorded two or more RBI, while accounting for three or more of his team's runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.